Vannevelj/SharpSource/docs/SS023-ExceptionThrownFromPropertyGetter.md

 ---

-An exception is thrown from a property getter
+An exception is thrown from a property getter.
+This does not trigger for `NotImplementedException` and `NotSupportedException`.

 ---